June 19, 2018 • Life for Leaders

 It’s crucial that we read this verse in context.
 Yes, our salvation does come by grace received through faith.
 It is “not by works, so that no one can boast” (2:9).
 We do not earn our salvation through anything we do.
 Salvation by works?
 Absolutely not.

 But this does not mean that good works are irrelevant to salvation.
 In fact, as this passage makes abundantly clear, salvation and good works are closely connected.
 Good works do not earn salvation, but they do follow salvation.
 To put it differently, we are not saved BY good works, but FOR good works.
 Good works are an expression of the fact that we have been saved by grace.

 Salvation, as you might recall from our study of Ephesians 2:4-7, is not simply a ticket to heaven after death.
 Rather, it is being brought from death to life by the love and grace of God, communicated through Jesus Christ.
 When we are saved into new life, we begin to live now, on this earth, in our mortal bodies, in an altogether different way.
 At least that’s God’s plan for us.
-Yet, we often can shirk his salvation and continue to live a deathly existence.
-This overlooks the fact that God has other things in store for us as his masterpiece.
-He has good works for us to do, works that contribute to his restoration of the world, works that build up rather than break down, works that help the world to be fruitful, works that fulfill us and make our lives meaningful.
+Yet, we often can shirk God’s salvation and continue to live a deathly existence.
+This overlooks the fact that God has other things in store for us as God’s masterpiece.
+God has good works for us to do, works that contribute to the restoration of the world, works that build up rather than break down, works that help the world to be fruitful, works that fulfill us and make our lives meaningful.